datacamp-content/courses-introduction-to-shell/chapter4.md

 *** =instructions

-Modify the wildcard expression so that the loop prints the names of the files in the `people` directory (regardless of what suffix they do or don't have).
+Modify the wildcard expression to `people/*` so that the loop prints the names of the files in the `people` directory regardless of what suffix they do or don't have.
+Please use `filename` as the name of your loop variable.

 *** =solution
 ```{bash}